Data Protection Policy

 Reporting a Personal Data Breach

-The GDPR requires data controllers to notify any Personal Data Breach to the applicable
+The GDPR requires data controllers to notify any Personal Data Breach to the applicable regulator and, in certain instances, the individual.
+For example, any of the following could result in a personal data breach for Tompay:

--suffering a computer system hack or phishing attack;
+- suffering a computer system hack or phishing attack;

--emailing personal information to the wrong recipient; or
+- emailing personal information to the wrong recipient; or

--the loss or theft of a device or records containing personal data.
+- the loss or theft of a device or records containing personal data.

-Tompay has put in place a Data Breach Policy setting out how it complies with its
+Tompay has put in place a Data Breach Policy setting out how it complies with its legal obligations in the event of a Personal Data Breach.

-A member of Tompay Personnel who knows or suspects that a Personal Data Breach has
+A member of Tompay Personnel who knows or suspects that a Personal Data Breach has occurred must immediately report the matter through the Risk Incident Reporting process on Backoffice as referred to in the Data Breach Policy.

 International Data Transfers